Oxygen deficiency and migration mediated electric polarization in Fe,Co-substituted SrTiO$_{3-\delta}$: Discussion

+The ideas we have discussed about modulating the order parameters by tuning the oxygen deficiency as well as promoting oxygen mobility in deficient structures should not be far from being realized as such mechanisms are being recently exploited in variety of systems.
 Experimental engineering of oxygen-deficient TM-based magnets/ferroelectrics is now within reach.
 Stable three-state nonvolatile memory devices were realized by combining both ferroelectricity and oxygen vacancy migration in Pt/BTO/STO, were oxygen vacancies modify the switching properties \cite{Lu:eb}.
 Combined in situ scanning probe and transmission electron microscopy has been used to study the field-induced migration of oxygen vacancies in thin films of PrCaMnO$_{3}$.
 In this last case the existing oxygen vacancies in the material have been imaged in situ and are found to migrate under an external electric field \cite{Liao:ki}.
 Measurements of thermally stimulated and pyroelectric currents were performed in STO single crystals subjected to an electric field.
 A dielectric to pyroelectric phase transition in an originally centrosymmetric crystal structure with an inherent dipole moment is found, which is induced by oxygen migration \cite{Hanzig:ch}.
 Moreover, changes in oxygen content are achievable e.g., by ionic liquid gating, so one has a path to modulating the properties in real time \cite{Leighton:2019bo}.
-For instance, it has been recently shown that redox-driven reversible topotactic transformation in epitaxial SrFeCoO$_{3-\delta}$ thin films can be achieved at low temperature and at atmospheric pressure.
+For instance, it has been recently shown that redox-driven reversible topotactic transformation in epitaxial SrFe$_{0.8}$Co$_{0.2}$O$_{3-\delta}$ thin films can be achieved at low temperature and at atmospheric pressure.
 This transformation triggers changes in electronic structures as well.
 These reversible redox reactions and/or associated changes at low temperature and under atmospheric pressure are particularly valuable to develop a cathode for solid-oxide fuel cells \cite{Lee:2018dr}.\\